NixOS/nixos-homepage/README.md

 Open your browser at: http://127.0.0.1:8000/index.html

-In order for browser to automatically refresh install [Livereload extension](http://livereload.com/extensions/) for you browser.
+In order for the browser to automatically refresh, install the [Livereload extension](http://livereload.com/extensions/) for your browser.

 Before creating a pull request make sure that `nix-build` runs successfully.